-NO. 11 DEPT.: City Manager's Office DATE: September 10, 2014 CONTACT: Frank J. Culross, City Manager ACTION: Continuation of Public Hearing to amend Local Law Chapter 76, "Dogs", Section 76-5, "Running at large prohibited" and Section 76-6, "When Leash Required", to establish regulations for the leashing of dogs at Rye Town Park.
-FOR THE MEETING OF: September 10, 2014 RYE CITY CODE, CHAPTER SECTION RECOMMENDATION: RECOMMENDATION.
-IMPACT: Environmental Fiscal Neighborhood Other: Other: Other: Other: BACKGROUND: A recommendation was made to amend 0 Code to permit dogs to be "at large" in Rye Town Park from with the amendment is the suggestion that signage should be morning park visitors of the policy to allow dogs off leash up must remain leashed in all areas of the park. m 6:00 a.m. to 9:00 a.m.
-Coupled be placed in the park advising early See attached draft Local Law.
+NO. 9 DEPT.: City Manager's Office DATE: October 8, 2014 CONTACT: Frank J. Culross, City Manager ACTION: Continuation of Public Hearing to amend Local FOR THE MEETING OF: Law Chapter 76, "Dogs", Section 76-5, "Running at large October 8, 2014 prohibited" and Section 76-6, "When Leash Required", to , establish regulations for the leashing of dogs at Rye Town RYE CITY CODE, Park.
+CHAPTER SECTION RECOMMENDATION: IMPACT: ☐ Environmental ☐ Fiscal ☐ Neighborhood Other: BACKGROUND: A recommendation was made to amend ( Code to permit dogs to be "at large" in Rye Town Park from with the amendment is the suggestion that signage should be morning park visitors of the policy to allow dogs off leash u intil 9 a.m.
+After 9:00 a.m. all dogs must remain leashed in all areas of the park.
+See attached draft Local Law.
+200 andonod draft Loodi Law.